ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 It took the party another week to find the valley.
 Trudging over steep hills, the land opened suddenly into a wide valley sheltered by towering cliffs.
 A narrow waterfall tumbled down one sheer wall, pooling into a lake so clear Gond could see the bottom twenty feet down.
 Green grass carpeted the valley floor, dotted with wildflowers and fruit trees gone wild.
 The band quickly set up camp and started setting up a more permanent encampment.

+To the suprise of Gond, Dax took the lead in constructing the encampment.
+He had been an apprentice carpenter, and in fact his family had been traveling to a nearby city to submit his master-work when they were attacked by raiders.
+Having a purpose seemed to energize Dax, and to Gond, watching him break out of his shell and join the men in their work reminded him of a fresh recruit working his way up to full soldier.

-A week later, the first of the refugees arrived.
+A week after they reached the valley, the first of the refugees arrived.

 She said her name was Lira, an escaped slave who looked no more than eighteen.
 Her dark hair hung in matted tangles around a face hollowed by hunger, and fresh cuts marked her arms where shackles had rubbed raw.
 She limped badly, favoring her left leg, and barely made it to the valley's edge before collapsing.

 "Maera sent me," she gasped as Sim knelt beside her with water and gentle hands.
 "Said there were... people like me here."

 Her story emerged in fragments as Sim tended her wounds.
-A kitchen maid in a merchant's house, caught stealing bread for her sick mother.
-The magistrate had been in a foul mood that day—slavery for theft, to be worked in the salt mines until her debt was paid.
-A debt that would never be paid.
+Her father had sold her into slavery to pay for debts, but she had relatively easy work as a kitchen maid in a merchant's house.
+But she was caught stealing bread for her sick mother, and the magistrate decided to make an example by sending her to the salt mines.
+She had escaped just before the guards came to claim her, and had been on the run for two weeks.

 But Lira had skills that had kept her alive.
 "My father taught me to hunt before he sold me for his debts," she said, wincing as Sim cleaned a particularly deep cut.
 "Tracked deer through forests thicker than this.
 Knew how to move quiet, how to read signs."
 Her eyes held a fierce pride despite her exhaustion.
 "That's how I made it here alone."